snaplet/docs-old/docs/03-getting-started/03-data-operations.md

 - Generate: Seed values when you don't have any data to transform

 These operations are defined as code via config files and JavaScript functions.
-This allows complete control over the shape of data in snapshots and introduces "gitops style workflow" so that a team of developers can own the data that they code against.
+This gives a team of developers control over the shape of their data and introduces a **gitops style workflow.**

-During onboarding Snaplet generated a `.snaplet/transform.ts` file, where we identified columns that may contain personally identifiable information (PII), and associated a JavaScript function to that column so that the values captured are anonymized.

 ## Transform

+During setup Snaplet generated a `.snaplet/transform.ts` file where we identified columns that may contain personally identifiable information (PII), and associated a JavaScript function to those columns so that the values in the snasphot are anonymized.

-Snaplet transforms the data in your database using JavaScript functions that are mapped to the structure of your database.
+During the capture process the data in your database is transformed using JavaScript functions that are mapped to the structure of your database.
 As an example, if you have a `User` table with an `email` column you can transform the original value to a new one with the following:

 ```typescript